01 of 04

 If you like Hugs and Kisses quilts with letters that are more defined take a look at an X's and O's baby quilt made with sashing.
 Two sizes are included, a larger version that could even be used as a lap quilt, and a small baby quilt that's suitable for a newborn.

-Beginning Quilters Should Become Familiar with a Few Skills
+Beginning Quilters Should Become Familiar with These Skills

 02 of 04